Santius0/ClickToStarSyllabus/gitbook/11_header.md

 }
 ```

 Much better!
 Our buttons are starting to shine a bit.
 However, the color is a bit drab.
 When we hover over them, nothing happens either.
 It'd be nice to know if we're going to click the right button.
-We'll style these with pseudo-classes
+We'll style these with pseudo-classes.